 You can make a difference by helping the library with a donation today.
 The library accepts donations, memorials and bequests.
 The Friends of NCABLS publish a semi-annual newsletter that is mailed to all members.
 If you are interested in making a contribution, please send a check payable to the "Friends" or "FNCABLS".
 In the Memo field please write "Library".
 Send this to:

 Join The Friends of the Library

-The library also has a support organization called the Friends of the North Carolina Library for the Blind and Physically Handicapped (FNCLBPH).
+The library also has a support organization called the Friends of the North Carolina Accessible Books and Library Services (FNCABLS).
 The Friends work to promote, support, and enhance the library's services through tax deductible membership dues, donations, memorials, and bequests.
 The Friends sponsor the volunteer recognition events, the Descriptive Video program, and help purchase large print books for the library's collection.
 They also purchase equipment that enables the library to better serve patrons.
 For more information check out the Friends website (https://www.friendsnclbph.org) or contact the library.